Everyone’s advising you to use protein powders to reach your fitness goals. But the truth is they don’t always work.

 “It’s a combination of eating protein and carbs, as well as strength training.”

 - Leslie Bonci, Sports Dietitian for the Kansas City Chiefs & Owner of Active Eating Advice

 It would be wrong to expect results just because you’re drinking protein shakes.

 If nothing else, it’s possible that you still won’t meet your required protein intake from powder alone.

-For reference, it’s recommended that an average adult consumes 0.8 grams of protein per kilogram — or 0.36 grams of protein per pound of body weight .
+An average adult should consume 0.8 grams of protein per kilogram of body weight .

 Let’s look at how they produce these two benefits in more depth.

 When combined with resistance training, protein stimulates muscle protein synthesis .

 Synthesis of new protein is crucial for gaining muscle mass because protein is constantly being broken down in the body.